rela7e/Blackjack/README.md

 ### **_Getting Started_**

 ##### Navigate to the page and click the button to start the game.
-Adjust bet sizing and deal the cards.
+Press button to deal.
 Try not to go above 21!

 ---